 Another one of the cybersecurity trends we think will become important is cyber insurance.
 Cyber insurance is a preventive measure.
 However, it won’t protect you from cybercrime.
 However, the digital economy is still underinsured, and many companies haven’t yet taken out cyber insurance.

-6. Instead of cybersecurity awareness, focus on strong cybersecurity behaviour
+6. Instead of cybersecurity awareness, focus on strong cybersecurity behavior

-You need to move from awareness towards behavioural change.
-In your program, you should plan activities that help you to improve your employees’ behaviours regarding threats.
+You need to move from awareness towards behavioral change.
+In your program, you should plan activities that help you to improve your employees’ behaviors regarding threats.
 By building a cybersecurity culture and enabling activities that decrease the human asset risk, your company will have an added level of protection against cybercrime.

-When you are creating and developing your cybersecurity culture, it’s important to reinforce positive behaviour by helping people to learn to identify an attack and report it using lightweight training sessions.
+When you are creating and developing your cybersecurity culture, it’s important to reinforce positive behavior by helping people to learn to identify an attack and report it using lightweight training sessions.

 A compelling cybersecurity culture focuses on reducing the most critical risk factor in terms of information security.
-As most attacks start with a human error, emphasising the importance of employee learning through behaviour change is your best bet on keeping your company safe.
+As most attacks start with a human error, emphasizing the importance of employee learning through behavior change is your best bet on keeping your company safe.